The Risk of Staying in Control

 If localisation only counts when it makes the international organisation more efficient, then the centre remains the judge.
 Local actors are still being asked to prove their value against someone else’s comfort, someone else’s timelines, someone else’s risk appetite.

-That is the old model asking for better terms.
+That is not power shifting.
+It is the old model asking for better terms.

 Perhaps the risk is not that localisation asks us to release control.
 The risk is that we keep offering the key while holding the string.